Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Conclusions

-Because of a smallness of the de Broglie wavelength $\lambda_n = 42(13)\,{\rm nm}$ in comparison with the distance between two mirror $h_{\rm II} = 100\,{\rm \mu m}$ and the size of the cylindrical mirror with radius $R = 3\,{\rm mm}$ ultracold neutrons scatter by the cylindrical mirror as classical particles.
-An impact parameter $b$ of ultracold neutrons is equal to the vertical $z$--variable.
-For the analysis of the spatial distribution of ultracold neutrons by the detector we have projected ultracold neutrons with an impact parameter $b$ onto the detector, characterised by the variable $Z$.
-We have found that for the experimental setup \cite{Ichikawa2014} ultracold neutrons, scattered by the cylindrical mirror, can be detected only at the interval $\Delta Z = 2.34\,{\rm mm}$.
-We have carried out a projection $b \to Z$ in such a way that ultracold neutrons with the impact parameter $b = 0$ are projected onto $Z = 0$.
+Due to the small de Broglie wavelength of the neutrons, \(\lambda_n = 42(13)\,\mathrm{nm}\), compared to both the distance between the two mirrors, \(h_{\mathrm{II}} = 100\,\upmu\mathrm{m}\), and the radius of the cylindrical mirror, \(R = 3\,\mathrm{mm}\), the scattering of UCNs by the cylindrical mirror can be treated classically.
+In this framework, the impact parameter \(b\) of a neutron corresponds to its vertical coordinate \(z\).
+For analyzing the spatial distribution of UCNs on the detector, we project the impact parameter \(b\) onto the detector variable \(Z\).
+For the experimental setup in \cite{Ichikawa2014}, UCNs are detected only within an interval \(\Delta Z = 2.34\,\mathrm{mm}\).
+The projection is defined such that UCNs with \(b = 0\) are mapped to \(Z = 0\).

-For the calculation of the probability distribution densities of quantum gravitational states of ultracold neutrons and the Wigner functions we have defined the wave function of the mixed state in the spatial region II between two mirrors as a superposition of 15 quantum gravitational states with the expansion coefficients $a_n$ ($n = 1,2,\ldots, 15$), defined by the $z$--distribution of ultracold neutrons.
-The wave functions of quantum gravitational states of ultracold neutrons between two mirrors have been calculated in \cite{Ivanov2013}.
-In the subsequent expansion of the wave function of ultracold neutrons in the mixed state into the set of quantum gravitational states of ultracold neutrons in the spatial region III above the mirror we have restricted such an expansion by one hundred states with the expansion coefficients $a_n(t_0)$ ($n = 1, 2, \ldots, 100$), which fit well the unitarity condition $\sum^{100}_{n = 1}\overline{|a_n(t_0)|^2} = 0.9991$, where we have averaged over the random phases of the expansion coefficients $\tilde{a}_{n'}(0)$ of the mixed quantum gravitational state of ultracold neutrons between two mirrors in the spatial region II.
+To calculate the probability density distributions of quantum gravitational states of UCNs and the corresponding Wigner functions, we define the wave function of the mixed state in region II as a superposition of 15 quantum gravitational states.
+The expansion coefficients \(a_n\) (\(n = 1, 2, \ldots, 15\)) are determined by the \(z\)-distribution of UCNs.
+The wave functions of these quantum gravitational states between the two mirrors have been previously computed in \cite{Ivanov2013}.